Murder of the Krim siblings: Lulu & Leo Fund

 The Krims subsequently set up the Lulu & Leo Fund, a non-profit charity that provides creative education programs for disadvantaged children, under an initiative called Choose Creativity.
 The Krim family posts photos and memories of their children on the Lulu & Leo Fund public Facebook page, including fundraising events and photos of art made by their children.
 In 2014, the Fund served 2,300 children.
-Since the killing of their two children, the Krims had two more children, Felix and Linus, who made cameos in a video related to the fund.
+Since the murders of their two children, the Krims had two more children, Felix and Linus, who made cameos in a video related to the fund.

 Lulu & Leo's Law

-The New York State Assembly and State Senate passed Lulu & Leo’s Law in June 2018; New York State Governor Andrew Cuomo signed it into law in August 2018.
-It is the first of its kind in the country, making it a crime to knowingly and materially misrepresent the qualifications of a person applying for work as a child caregiver.
+The New York State Assembly and State Senate passed Lulu & Leo's Law in June 2018; New York State Governor Andrew Cuomo signed it into law in August 2018.
+It is the first of its kind in the US, making it a crime to knowingly and materially misrepresent the qualifications of a person applying for work as a child caregiver.

 Kevin Krim said in the bill signing announcement, "We hired the woman who murdered our children based on a deliberate set of lies.
 Thanks to Governor Cuomo's support and the hard work of sponsors Assemblyman Otis, Senator Lanza and their co-sponsor, there is now a strong deterrent to that kind of deception.”